cividi/whitepaper/README.md

 ### Identity 🔑

-WIP
+We are planning to implement an enterprise-grade platform for modern identity into the platforms we are building, featuring Single Sign On for users of established identity services - or the customers, partners and employees on site deployments, centralized feature management, breached passwords detection, easy to use use tools to manage users, multifactor and passwordless authentication, and machine-to-machine security models for communication between APIs and other trusted services.

+A topic of heated discussion in the civic tech community, are identity services provided - or, at least, endorsed - by governments.
+We are tracking developments in this area, potentially to allow seamless participation for first generation 'digital citizens', for example through [SwissID](https://www.swissid.ch/).

+Furthermore, as the question of identity services is closely tied to rights management and ownership, a crucial aspect of **cividi** platforms will be the ability to verify users, transfer management and publication rights, provide accreditation for verified users and their publications.
+Our responsibility is to inherently support the platforms and best practices of the nation to the greatest extent possible.

 ### Cloud-ready frontend ☁

-Like the DataHub platform that we are inspired by, our project follows a service oriented architecture.
-It is built from a set of loosely coupled components, each performing distinct functions related to the platform as a whole.
-We are working on a mix of local datacenter and cloud-based components, but most of our development is focused on online collaboration.

-Our initial web application was a microservice architecture based on Node.js and the Express framework, and we later switched to the Python Flask microframework and the REST-compatible [Flask API](https://www.flaskapi.org/), to generate multi-format routes and Web accessible views of our Frictionless Data-compatible API for developers to use at [smartuse.ch](https://smartuse.ch).
+Our project follows a Service Oriented Architecture built from a set of loosely coupled components, each performing distinct functions related to the platform as a whole.
+We are working on a mix of local datacenter and cloud-based components.
+Our initial web applications are microservices based on Node.js and Python Flask microframeworks, using components such as the REST-compatible [Flask API](https://www.flaskapi.org/) to generate multi-format routes for Web access as well as an API for developers to use.

-As a next step we are considering a rewrite in the Python based [Django](https://www.djangoproject.com/) framework, with the [Wagtail](https://wagtail.io) administration and [Django REST](http://www.django-rest-framework.org/) library offering comprehensive support for "data model"-based applications, deep integration with advanced database management systems such as PostgreSQL, and a wealth of out-of-box service and backend components to build on.

-The initial architecture of the project had to quickly evolve through several development phases, and role-based security in a highly scalable implementation, as well as wider API support and search capabilities, will be supported in the next generation platform.
+The initial architecture of the project had to quickly evolve through several development phases.
+Group and role-based security, a highly scalable implementation, as well as wider API support and search capabilities, are goals of the next generation platform.
+We are considering several frameworks for future development which facilitate administration and offer comprehensive support for "data model"-based applications: such as deep integration with advanced database management systems and a wealth of out-of-box service and backend components to build on.

 In the more distant future, our project should be able to move to another framework, another development environment, integrate components from a mix of environments.
-To this end it is important for us to have flexible and scalable cloud infrastructure.
-For this reason we are basing our deployment on cloud-scale containerizable technologies like Frictionless Data, Linux and Docker.
+To this end it is important for us to have flexible and scalable cloud infrastructure and focus on standards.
+For this reason we are basing our deployment on cloud-scale containerization technologies like Frictionless Data, Linux and Docker.

-#### Data science ☂
+### Data science ☂

 For work that is more involving, either in terms of the amounts of data involved, or to involve users and tools from various data science disciplines, we have based our data science work in Jupyter notebooks, which enables the output from tools like Julia and Pandas to be combined with Frictionless Data sources in the optimal way.

 We started our development process on PostGIS and QGIS, two leading platforms for open source geodata analytics, and are keen to enable support for a wider variety of tools, including ones that are familiar to a wider audience of GIS specialists, empowered and accelerated with modern Data Science platforms that support everything from simple user-driven exploration to Machine Learning approaches.

-An example of our approach to popularizing Data Science could be seen through our [presence at Criterion 2019](https://blog.datalets.ch/056/#tangiblecity), where we wanted to put "things" into the hands of visitors that were tangible and even analogue, rather than digital - yet still produced with the kind of spatial analysis and awareness of urban questions that we are working on with Smart Use.
+An example of our approach to popularizing Data Science could be seen through our [presence at Criterion 2019](https://blog.datalets.ch/056/#tangiblecity), where we wanted to put "things" into the hands of visitors that were tangible and even analogue, rather than digital - yet still produced with the kind of spatial analysis and awareness of urban questions.

 ### Integration capabilities 🌍